If you’re reading this post, then we’d like to congratulate you on a brave decision.

 But Be Warned: You’ll still have to do a fair amount of your own design work

 Slidebean goes all-in on content-first creation.
-Users start by adding “content blocks” such as a “quote,” “number,” or “icon” to their slide—which are populated using a survey-like form—and then Slidebean automatically designs the block and places it on the slide.
+Users start by adding “content blocks” such as a “quote,” “number,” or “icon” to their presentation slide—which are populated using a survey-like form—and then Slidebean automatically designs the block and places it on the slide.
 And if you don’t like the chosen layout, you can switch from “Outline” to “Design” mode and move the items around yourself.
 Unfortunately, things begin to come off the rails a bit if you want to add multiple content blocks to your slide.
 Slidebean will automatically look for an empty space to place your new element, but there doesn’t seem to be much rhyme or reason for where items go, and moving them around can be quite cumbersome.
-That said, the tool has an impressive collection of templates—including the pitch decks of legendary companies like Airbnb and YouTube—if you’re looking for a head start.
+That said, the tool has an impressive collection of presentation templates—including the pitch decks of legendary companies like Airbnb and YouTube—if you’re looking for a head start.

 Use This If: You want to stay in the Microsoft family